Gavriil1/CI_PP4_TD/README.md

 </details>

 15. As an Admin, I want to filter user by staff , superuser or active status.
+(Should Have) (Epic5: Bakl-End-Administration)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |